 Results

-[IMPORTANT: We have provided partial results in the following sections written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
-These will be updated following the data collection.]
+[IMPORTANT: We provided partial results in the following sections written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
+These will be updated following the data collection.
+No pre-registration or data collection took place yet.]

 Perceived risk and perceived benefit: Tasks 1a/1b (replication)

 For participants performing Tasks 1a and 1b, we will summarize the means and other descriptive statistics for ratings of perceived risk and perceived benefit for each of the 18 items in Table 5.
 Kendall’s coefficient of concordance will be calculated for both perceived risk and perceived benefit and to indicate inter-participant agreement.
-[For purposes of the current review, we have provided partial results based on dummy data generated in Qualtrics (N = 1000) in Table 1.]
+[For purposes of the current review, we provided partial results based on dummy data generated in Qualtrics (N = 1000) in Table 1.]

-Table 5
+[Some of the tables below are meant to simulate the tables that would appear after data collection.
+Given that the simulated dataset is random noise, we did not update the table with that information.]

-Mean judgments of risk and benefit from 18 activities and technologies
+Table 5 Mean judgments of risk and benefit from 18 activities and technologies